Tengio/tengio.com/content/blog/crossing-realities-2-baby-steps-into-VR.md

 +++
 id = "0007"
 date = "2016-09-16T15:30:00+00:00"
-title = "Crossing realities: Baby steps into VR" description = "Crossing realities is a series of blog posts where I share my knowledge and experiences as I explore the possibilities of VR.
-Here we explore how to move in a VR environment (and other tips)." author = "quentin" tags = [ "Unity", "Cardboard", "VR" ]
+title = "Crossing realities: 2.
+Baby steps into VR" description = "Crossing realities is a series of blog posts where I share my knowledge and experiences as I explore the possibilities of VR.
+Here we explore how to move in a VR environment (and other tips)." author = "quentin" tags = [ "Unity", "Cardboard", "VR" ] draft = true
 +++

 ![article-img](/img/blog/0007/baby_steps.jpg "Baby steps into VR")